 Phedimus are easy to care for but require a little grooming now and then to keep them from growing too wildly.

 The best way to water these plants is to use the "soak and dry" method.
 Get the soil completely wet and then wait until the soil is dry before watering again.
 Phedimus are drought-tolerant, so they bear well if you neglect them for a while.

 You can give it a balanced low-number fertilizer to help with poor soil.

 Overwatering and overfertilizing can hurt the plants far worse than not watering or fertilizing.

 How to Propagate Phedimus

-Phedimus can be grow form seeds, division or stem cuttings.
+Phedimus can be grown from seeds, division or stem cuttings.

 Sow seeds in spring in well-drained soil in a sunny position.
 Do not allow the soil to dry out.
 Prick out the seedlings into individual pots when they are large enough to handle.

 The best way to propagate is through cuttings.
-Allow cutting to dry out before they can be planted in new soil.
+Allow cuttings to dry out before they can be planted in new soil.